 Choose a surgeon that is Board Certified and well experienced in the field of Rhinoplasty and Facial Surgery to limit the chances for complications and side effects to occur.
 Dr. Mulholland is world renowned for his skills and the best choice for patients in Toronto and the GTA.

 Follow the doctor’s instruction in your medication regimen.
-Disclose your medical history and type of drugs you are currently taking before revision nose job, especially drugs in the past six months.
+Disclose your medical history and type of drugs you are currently taking before Revision Rhinoplasty, especially drugs in the past six months.
 It is an outpatient procedure and patients generally go back to their homes following the surgery.

 Take a week off from work following the surgery.
 The nose will take time to fully heal following the Revision Rhinoplasty.
 Avoid strenuous activities for at least a month.